copyl-sys/ternary-stack/docs/t81lang-spec.md

 # 📘 T81Lang Language Specification

 `T81Lang` is a high-level, strongly-typed programming language designed for ternary computing environments, especially those using the `HanoiVM` runtime and targeting `TISC` (Ternary Instruction Set Computer) backends.
-It emphasizes immutability, symbolic logic, and entropy-aware computation.
+It emphasizes immutability, symbolic logic, entropy-aware computation, and seamless integration with the `.cweb` package system.

 ---